ProjectPythia/pythia-foundations/foundations/github/basic-git.md

 If you made a mistake (e.g., staged the wrong file), you can always unstage using `git restore` as shown in the `git status` output.
 Nothing is permanent until we commit!

+(And if you accidentally commit the wrong thing?
+Don't worry, you can always "go back in time" to previous commits -- see below!)

 ### Committing

 It's time to make a commitment.
 We can now permanently add our edit to the history of our `fix-typo` branch by doing this: